 You also can’t risk missing your payments.
 If you miss 3 payments, the proposal will be automatically annulled.
 The protections of the proposal will end, and you will have to deal with your original amount of unsecured debt.
 If you think that you’re going to miss a payment, you should contact your trustee as soon as possible.
 They might suggest modifying the agreement to make your repayment more manageable.

 Sponsoring a spouse could put a strain on your financial situation.
 They might not have any income or savings to rely on.
 They will increase your costs of living.
 You need to consider how the change will affect your budget before you agree to file a consumer proposal.
 Talk to your trustee about your sponsorship and your payment concerns before signing the dotted line.

-Filing for Bankruptcy or a Consumer Proposal in the GTA with David Sklar & Associates
+Filing for Bankruptcy or a Consumer Proposal with David Sklar & Associates

 If you are considering filing for personal bankruptcy or a consumer proposal, and you live in the Greater Toronto Area, you should contact David Sklar & Associates for help.
 Our licensed insolvency trustees have helped countless people address insolvency and put their financial issues behind them.
 Call us at 416-498-9200 to book a confidential and free consultation.
 We can help you figure out your next steps.